AhmedAlaa-Dev/Folders-Size-Sorter/README.md

    - Display the sizes of each subfolder, sorted from largest to smallest.
    - Save the output in a `.txt` file for later reference.

 That’s it!
-The batch file takes care of the rest, helping you quickly find and delete the largest folder to free up space.
+The batch file creates a sorted size ranking of all folders – now you can analyze, organize, or optimize however you prefer.